pachyderm/pachyderm/doc/docs/master/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 This functionality is useful in particular for pipelines with multiple inputs.
 If you need to update two or more input repos, you might not want pipeline jobs for each state change.
-You can issue a transaction to start commits in each of the input repos, which creates a single downstream commit in the pipeline repo.
+You can issue a transaction to start commits in each of the input repos, which puts them both in the same [commit set](), creating a single downstream commit in the pipeline repo.
 After the transaction, you can put files and finish the commits at will, and the pipeline job will run once all the input commits have been finished.